Vondran Legal® - Copyright Law Essentials - Public Domain and other resources to find copyright-free content for your Videos!

 - As is common knowledge in copyright law in the United States copyrights have a life of up to 70 years post creation.
 So as of 2019 anything copyrighted in or before 1923 is added to the public domain.
-These additions are completely mandatory regardless of who created the work such as individual author, a group of authors, or a work for hire.
+These additions are completely mandatory regardless of who created the work such as an individual author, a group of authors, or a work for hire.

 - As an aside, works published after 1977 will not expire until 70 years after the author's death.
-In the case of group publishing the clock will not start ticking until the last surviving author dies.
+In the case of group publishing, the clock will not start ticking until the last surviving author dies.

 - Another law was a copyright notice for works prior to March 1st Before this date it was mandatory for all published works to have a notice of copyright.
 If a copyright owner did not use this notice the work was added to the public domain.
-Just like the other law this is no longer a requirement in the United States.
+Just like the other law, this is no longer a requirement in the United States.

 - “Dedication” in which a copyright owner purposefully adds works to the public domain

 - Authors have the ability to not copyright their works and in turn dedicate their works to the public domain.
 This leads to work being free to use by anyone in any way they see fit.